 1. Check Your Water Meter

 Your water meter keeps track of your household’s water usage, and as such, it is one of the best tools in your fight against leaks.
 To track a leak using your water meter, you’ll first have to turn off all the water in your home.
-Shut off all faucets, and make sure the dishwasher and washing machine are not running.
+Shut off all faucets, and ensure the dishwasher and washing machine are not running.
 Next, watch the meter and see if it begins to change.
 If it does, you likely have a fast-moving leak.
-Otherwise, if the meter doesn’t change immediately, wait two hours and recheck it.
-If it has changed despite all the water is off, you may be dealing with a slower leak.
+Otherwise, wait two hours and recheck it if the meter doesn’t change immediately.
+Despite all the water being off, you may be dealing with a slower leak if it has changed.
 The leak could be anywhere after the meter or even underground.
 Remember that all piping after the meter is a homeowner’s responsibility.

 2. Look at Your Usage

 The U.S. Environmental Protection Agency recommends checking your winter water usage to determine if a leak occurs somewhere in your home.
 Why during winter?
-Well, your outdoor water usage is much lower and far more predictable during the cold months.
+Your outdoor water usage is much lower and far more predictable during the cold months.
 This consistency allows you to assess how much water your household uses for things such as showers.
-For example, if a family of four uses more than 12,000 gallons of water per month, there’s probably have a serious leak problem somewhere in your plumbing system.
+For example, suppose a family of four uses more than 12,000 gallons of water per month.
+In that case, there’s probably a serious leak problem somewhere in your plumbing system.

 3. Monitor Your Bill

-Even if your plumbing fixtures are all working perfectly, you might still be suffering a leak elsewhere in your home.
+Even if your plumbing fixtures are all working perfectly, you might still suffer a leak elsewhere in your home.
 Remember that some of your pipes may be underground, and detecting leaks in this part of your system can be extremely difficult.
-For example, a warm spot on the floor ( with under slab piping) or the sound of water running are some of the signs that you have leaks in areas obscured from view.
-It’s best to have a professional plumber make a thorough check of all the pipes before deciding that your home is free of leaks.
+For example, a warm spot on the floor ( with under slab piping) or the sound of water running are some signs that you have leaks in areas obscured from view.
+Therefore, it’s best to have a professional plumber thoroughly check all the pipes before deciding that your home is free of leaks.

 4. Grab Some Food Coloring